pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 and prepare text index files that points to the HDF5 datasets.

 Notice in Caffe's data layer, a ``transform_param`` is specified with a ``mean_file``.
+We could use Mocha's :doc:`data transformers
+</user-guide/data-transformer>` to do the same thing.
+But since we need to
-Since we need to compute the data mean during data conversion, for simplicity, we also perform mean subtraction when converting data to HDF5 format.
+compute the data mean during data conversion, for simplicity, we also perform mean subtraction when converting data to HDF5 format.
 See `convert.jl`_ for details.
 Please refer to the :doc:`user's guide </user-guide/layers/data-layer>` for more details about HDF5 data format that Mocha reads.

 After converting the data, you should be ready to load the data in Mocha with :class:`HDF5DataLayer`.
 We define two layers for training data and test data